iiwaasnet/kino/README.md

 So, an **Actor** contains implementation, i.e. methods, which others can invoke by sending corresponding **Message**.
 You don't have to know address of an actor, the only thing needed - is the message itself.
-Message **Identity** (or type) and **Version** are used to find concrete actor and invoke it's method.
+Message **Identity** (or type) and **Version** are used to find concrete actor and invoke its method.
 That's it.
 You send a message *somewhere* and it is magically routed to a proper actor's method for you.

 ![Actors](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Actors.png)

 For this magic to work we need someone, who will create the mapping between messages and actors' methods.
 In **kino** this is done by the **ActorHost**.
-When actor is *registered* at ActorHost, it *queries* actor's interface, list of methods and message types they can accept, and builds the **ActorHandlerMap** table.
+When actor is registered at ActorHost, it queries actor's interface, list of methods and message types they can accept, and builds the **ActorHandlerMap** table.
 This mapping table is then later used to find corresponding method for each message in the incoming messages queue.

 ![ActorHost](https://cdn.rawgit.com/iiwaasnet/kino/master/img/ActorHost.png)

 Earlier, it was written that with **kino** you can build networks of components.
-But until now, we saw just an ActorHost which holds *local references* to methods.
+But, until now, we saw just ActorHost that holds *local references* to methods.
 How do we build up a network of actors?
-With the help of **MessageRouter**.
+We do it with the help of **MessageRouter**.
 ActorHost contains registration information, necessary to perform *in-proc* routing of the messages.
-MessageRouter, in it's turn, makes this registration information available for *out-of-proc* message routing.
+MessageRouter, in its turn, makes this registration information available for *out-of-proc* message routing.
 Let's take a look how this is achieved.

 ![MessageRouter](https://cdn.rawgit.com/iiwaasnet/kino/master/img/MessageRouter.png)